martinfrances107/rust_d3_geo/README.md

 ## Examples

 These Examples are provided to help developers convert their existing javascript to rust.
-To run the example please follow the "Running the examples" below.
+They can be found in the github reposository associated with this crate.
+Please follow the "Running the examples" section below.

 <table>
 <thead>